 A stakeholder is a person or entity who has an interest or concern regarding a particular issue.

 Statewide coordinated campaigns are campaigns that usually involve working with candidates to get out the vote from people who support the candidates, which can include voters they worked to persuade.

 A stereotype is a belief about a group of people that is encouraged by our social and institutional surroundings.
 These assumptions can be either negative or positive and can typically be debunked through exposure and internalization.

 A Story of Now is a component of your Story of Self that creates urgency about an issue or campaign and calls voters to action.

 Story of Self

-A personal story that clearly and concisely encapsulates your values and why you are taking action.
+A Story of Self is a personal story that clearly explains your values and why you are taking action.